yazdinip/CreditRisk/docs/architecture.md

 ## Data Contracts & Validation

-- **Pandera contracts** guard each raw extract (`application`, `bureau`, `bureau_balance`, `previous_application`, `installments_payments`, `credit_card_balance`, `POS_CASH_balance`) with column-level expectations on identifiers, target encoding, monetary fields, and sentinel handling (`src/creditrisk/validation/contracts.py`).
-- **Feature store checks** ensure the engineered parquet retains the entity key (`SK_ID_CURR`), binary targets, and the configured feature list before it can fan out to downstream stages.
-- **Split guarantees** prevent duplicate customers or train/test leakage and make sure persisted splits always contain legal targets; validations run both when `split_data` creates the artifacts and inside `train_baseline` before model fitting.
-- **Model IO validation** blocks training if the scaler/model receives NaNs, infs, or missing feature columns after preprocessing; toggles live in the `validation` section of `configs/baseline.yaml`.
+- **Pandera contracts** guard every raw table plus engineered outputs (`src/creditrisk/validation/contracts.py`).
+They validate key uniqueness, allowable sentinel values (e.g., `DAYS_EMPLOYED` = 365243), numeric ranges, and binary targets.
+- **ValidationRunner** wires those contracts into each stage and adds business checks (duplicate IDs, train/test overlap, missing engineered columns, NaN/inf detection).
+See `src/creditrisk/validation/runner.py`.
-- **Config-driven enforcement** lets environments relax checks (e.g., turn off raw-table contracts for quick-and-dirty experimentation) without touching the pipeline code.
+- **Config toggles** (`validation.*` in `configs/baseline.yaml`) allow you to disable specific checks in exploratory environments without editing the pipeline code.
+- **Fast failure semantics** mean schema drift or missingness surges fail before a model trains, keeping nightly SLOs intact.

 ## Model Registry & Promotion

-- **MLflow-backed registry**: when `registry.enabled` is true (see `configs/baseline.yaml`), every successful `train_baseline` run registers the saved pipeline to the MLflow Model Registry as `registry.model_name` and uses the configured metric threshold (`registry.promote_on_metric` / `registry.promote_min_value`) to auto-stage the version (default `Staging`).
+- **MLflow-backed registry**: when `registry.enabled` is true, every `train_baseline` run registers its serialized pipeline under `registry.model_name`.
+Versions are automatically staged when they meet the configured metric threshold.
-- **ModelRegistryManager** centralizes registration and stage transitions so automation or scripts can reuse the same logic (`src/creditrisk/mlops/registry.py`).
+- **ModelRegistryManager** (`src/creditrisk/mlops/registry.py`) encapsulates registration, metric-based staging, and manual promotions.
+It also provisions the registered model if it does not exist.
-- **Manual promotions**: use `python -m creditrisk.pipelines.promote_model --version <n> --stage Production [--archive-existing]` to promote any registered version after governance review; the helper resolves the model name and tracking URI from config.
+- **Promotion CLI**: `python -m creditrisk.pipelines.promote_model --version <n> --stage Production --archive-existing` triggers stage transitions after governance review or automated tests complete.
-- **Auditable lineage**: registry metadata ties back to the MLflow run id logged during training, so dashboards and approval workflows can link metrics, artifacts, and deployment state.
+- **Lineage**: each registered version references the MLflow run id used to train it, so audits can trace metrics, artifacts, and configs that produced the deployed model.

 ## Environments & Automation

-- **Local dev**: run notebooks or the packaged pipelines directly; artifacts drop into `reports/` and MLflow.
+- **Local dev**: run the modular CLIs (`build_feature_store`, `split_data`, `train_baseline`) directly or via `dvc repro`.
+Artifacts are tracked in DVC and MLflow, so you can iterate safely.
-- **CI**: install requirements, execute `pytest tests`, and dry-run `dvc repro train_baseline` to ensure the DAG stays valid whenever configs/source change.
+- **CI**: install dependencies, run `pytest`, and execute `dvc repro --run-all` (or at least `dvc repro train_baseline`) to catch contract or schema violations early.
+Failing validation aborts the build with actionable logs.
-- **CD**: package the trained pipeline (MLflow model / Docker), wire GitHub Actions (or similar) to promote models and deploy the FastAPI service / batch job images.
+- **CD**: containerize the batch CLI and FastAPI app, promote MLflow versions via the provided CLI/helper, and deploy to your platform of choice (SageMaker, Vertex, AKS).
+Promotions should be tied to automated tests + approval workflows.

 ## Observability & Risk

-- Add data contracts (Great Expectations, Pandera) ahead of the DuckDB SQL to block malformed CSVs.
+- Extend the existing Pandera contracts to cover serving payloads (batch + API) so inference requests are validated before scoring.
-- Capture drift metrics with Evidently and store them beside the evaluation bundle so every run has QA context even without the MLflow UI.
+- Capture drift metrics with Evidently or WhyLabs and store them next to the evaluation artifacts for longitudinal QA (link runs to drift reports via MLflow tags).
-- Keep MLflow tags (e.g., `tracking.tags.stage`) current; they will drive promotion logic, dashboards, and any future canary/shadow deployment strategy.
+- Use MLflow tags (`tracking.tags`) to encode governance metadata (approval status, PD bands, reviewer) so audits and dashboards have the context required for decisions.